usfomicshub/usfomicshub.github.io/wiki/markdowns/creating_cluster_accounts.md

 The **CIRCE** cluster, on the other hand, does not have as many restrictions on access and does not require additional certification for account-creation.
 Wait-times for job completions using CIRCE are likely to be longer due to much-higher utilization.

 Please follow the instructions below to gain access to the appropriate cluster.
-Once the requirements have been satisfied, Research Computing is typically very quick to create your account (< 1 day).
+Once the requirements have been satisfied, Research Computing is typically very quick to create your account.

 <br>